Youssra1999/Digit-Recognition/README.md

    - `test_y`: The labels for the test data, which should only be used to evaluate the accuracy of different classifiers in your report.

 3. Next, we call the function `plot_images` to display the first 20 images of the training set.
 Look at these images and get a feel for the data (don't include these in your write-up).

+In this project, you have been familiarized with the MNIST dataset for digit recognition, a popular task in computer vision.

+You have implemented a linear regression which turned out to be inadequate for this task.
+You have also learned how to use scikit-learn's SVM for binary classification and multiclass classification.

+Then, you have implemented your own softmax regression using gradient descent.

+Finally, you experimented with different hyperparameters, different labels and different features, including kernelized features.